Writing a Dentist Resume (With Examples & Templates)

 Keeping patients calm and comfortable is a key aspect of the job.
 Highlight your abilities in empathizing and communicating with others.

 Dental hygienists don't require medical or dental degrees.
-You will need to include your education and certifications.
+You will need to include your education and certifications on your dental hygienist resume.

 Fully licensed and enthusiastic dentist with 4+ years of experience.
 Adept in carrying out dental assessments, cosmetic dentistry, restorative dentistry, oral surgery and whitening treatments.
 Achieved a 38% increase in patient satisfaction by implementing reduced surgery time procedures.
 Committed to developing further techniques to enhance positive patient experiences and wellbeing at Clearly Different Dental Surgery.